Create AWS Glue Data Quality Rulesets

 • Multi-rule rulesets with complex DQDL expressions

-• Integration with Glue jobs or crawlers for automatic evaluation
+• Integration with Glue jobs and data quality evaluation runs

 These omissions are intentional: the goal is to illustrate how ruleset features are wired, not provide drop-in data quality modules.
 See the Glue Data Quality Ruleset resource reference for all available configuration options.